John Hinckley granted full freedom

-At a hearing on Wednesday in Washington, which Hinckley did not attend, Friedman noted Hinckley has continued to do well, and the judge made no changes to his plans for full freedom from court oversight.
+At a hearing this week in Washington, which Hinckley did not attend, Friedman noted Hinckley has continued to do well, and the judge made no changes to his plans for full freedom from court oversight.

 "He's been scrutinised.
 He's passed every test.
 He's no longer a danger to himself or others," Friedman said at a hearing that lasted about an hour.
 Friedman devoted much of the hearing to talking about the "long road" of the case, which he was randomly assigned two decades ago, the third judge to be involved in the case.

-He noted that Hinckley, who turned 67 on Sunday, was profoundly troubled when he shot Reagan but that he had been able to get mental health help.
+He noted that Hinckley, who turned 67 at the weekend, was profoundly troubled when he shot Reagan but that he had been able to get mental health help.
 Hinckley has shown no signs of active mental illness since the mid-1980s, the judge noted, and has exhibited no violent behaviour or interest in weapons.

 Hinckley was confined to a mental hospital in Washington for more than two decades after a jury found him not guilty by reason of insanity in shooting Reagan.